Sequoia Capital

 Series B in 2021

-Neeva, Inc. is a software as a service (SaaS) company that operates an ad-free, private search engine designed to help users find relevant online content and personal files, such as emails and documents.
-Founded in 2019 and based in Mountain View, California, Neeva aims to provide a personalized search experience by integrating cloud services and delivering tailored results without the distractions of advertisements.
-The company was previously known as Anamika Inc. and rebranded to Neeva, Inc. in March 2019.
-Its platform emphasizes user privacy and effectiveness in information retrieval.
+Neeva, Inc. is a software as a service (SaaS) company that operates a private, ad-free search engine designed to help users efficiently find relevant online content and personal files, such as emails and documents.
+Founded in 2019 and headquartered in Mountain View, California, Neeva focuses on providing a personalized search experience by integrating personal and cloud services.
+The platform aims to deliver precise search results while eliminating the distractions of advertisements, allowing users to focus on what matters most to them.

 Physna